 How to Wait for Container X Before Starting Y

-Since docker-compose version 2.1 file format the healthcheck parameter has been introduced.
+The healthcheck property was originally introduced in the 2.1 Compose file format and is now part of the Compose Specification used by recent versions of Docker Compose.
 This allows a check to be configured in order to determine whether or not containers for a service are “healthy.”

 How can I wait for container X before starting Y?